 Vegan Vanilla Cupcakes

 There are also lots of options available in supermarkets but watch out for animal-derived ingredients.
 The most common non-vegan ingredients in sprinkles tend to be milk, whey powder, egg or egg powder, gelatine, shellac, carmine, and beeswax.

-If you make these cupcakes yourself, I’d love to know what you think.
+I hope you enjoy these dairy-free vanilla cupcakes!
+If you make them yourself, I’d love to know what you think.
 Please leave a comment or rating below and share your thoughts!
+Happy baking! xo

+Vegan Vanilla Cupcakes